davidtius/Anti-BullyingAdventure/README.md

 </p>

 ## About
-A technical simulation exploring Craig Reynolds' 'Boids' algorithm to replicate organic group movement.
-Unlike standard pathfinding, this project implements raw **Vector Math** to calculate steering forces.
-I engineered a **Composite Behavior** System that blends three core rules: **Alignment, Cohesion, and Separation (Avoidance)**, resulting in fluid, lifelike swarm patterns.
+A narrative game designed for PC to raise awareness about school bullying among teenagers (ages 12-15).
+The game utilizes **2D platforming mechanics** combined with **interactive storytelling** to simulate real-world bullying scenarios, educating players on prevention and emotional impact.

 ## How to Run:
 **Option 1: Play Build**
-1. Download & extract `Flocking Game.zip`.
+1. Download the `Rise Againts Bullying` folder.
-2. Open `Flocking Game.exe`.
+2. Open `Rise Againts Bullying.exe`.

 **Option 2: Open Source Code**
 1. Clone this repository.
-2. Open project in **Unity 2021.3.14f1**.
+2. Open project in **Unity 2022.3.8f1**.
-3. Open Scene: `Scenes/MainScene`.
+3. Open Scene: `Scenes/Menu`.